 Note on courses in computational biology: (top)

-- BMI 214 (also listed as CS 274) is this course.
+- BMI 214 (also listed as CS 274, BioE 214, Genetics 214) is this course.
 It has been taught since 1996 and is an introduction to representations and algorithms for analysis of sequence, structure and function.
-It requires programming skills and aims to give an understanding of the biological problems that arise, and how algorithms are developed to address them.
+It requires programming skills and aims to give an understanding of the molecular biological problems that arise, and how algorithms are developed to address them.
 It does not train students to be expert users of tools, but gives them an in-depth knowledge of some tools and a broad introduction to the technical issues in analysis of biological data.
-It is taught live on Tuesdays/Thursdays and is also on Stanford Online.
-Section is taught on select Friday afternoons.